pingcap/docs-tidb-operator/en/configure-storage-class.md

     docker load -i local-volume-provisioner-v2.3.4.tar
     ```

-### Best Practices
+### Best practices

 - The unique identifier for a local PV is its path.
 To avoid conflicts, it is recommended to generate a unique path using the UUID of the device.
 - To ensure I/O isolation, it is recommended to use a dedicated physical disk per PV for hardware-based isolation.
 - For capacity isolation, it is recommended to use either a partition per PV or a physical disk per PV.

-For more information on local PV on Kubernetes, refer to the [Best Practices](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/best-practices.md) documentation.
+For more information on local PV on Kubernetes, refer to the [Best Practices](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/best-practices.md) document.

 ## Data safety